 LL.M Seminar 898 (cross-listed) | 2 credit hours

 This class is an intensive workshop designed to use case studies of U.S. agency decisions and related WTO jurisprudence to: 1) develop students’ substantive understanding of trade remedy law; and 2) introduce students to the policy and procedural aspects of the various phases of trade remedy disputes in the U.S. and at the international level.
-The class will include an examination of U.S. law and WTO agreements on safeguards, antidumping and subsidies, injury requirements, and the standard of review for each of the various trade remedies.
-Particular attention will be focused on developing strong written advocacy and oral presentational skills through various case studies, mock agency/panel hearings, and the final writing assignment.
+The class will include an examination of U.S. law and WTO agreements on antidumping measures, subsidies and countervailing measures, and safeguards.
+Particular attention will be focused on developing strong oral and written advocacy and presentation skills through issue spotting exercises/mock agency hearings and the final writing assignment.

 Prerequisite: International Trade (3 credits), OR International Trade and the WTO, OR International Law II, OR International Trade Law & Regulation.

 Students may not receive credit for both this course and the course WTO: Dumping, Subsidies and Safeguards.